milesj/rut/packages/rut/README.md

 ## Features

 - Type safe by design.
 Test with confidence.
 - First-class async support.
-Wait for async calls to finish before returning a rendered result, and testing against it.
+Wait for async calls to finish before returning a rendered result.
 - Deep [`act()`](https://reactjs.org/docs/testing-recipes.html#act) integration.
 Let Rut do the heavy lifting.
-You simply worry about asserting.
 - Update a component with new props, children, or a completely new element.
 - Unmount a component to verify cleanup and destructor based logic.
 - Emit DOM level events with a mocked synthetic event (and propagation coming soon!).
 - Wrap all renders with a defined wrapping component and or `React.StrictMode`.
 - Apply pre-built mocks for robust and accurate testing.
-- Utilize an array of pre-built matchers for easily querying, expecting, and asserting common test patterns.
+- Utilize an array of pre-built matchers for easily querying, expecting, and asserting.

 ## Requirements